freenetis/phpaxrs/README.md

 ## What are supported exchange data formats?

 Just JSON for now, but you can write your custom serializator for any format you want.
-Its simple, just implement `\phpaxrs\serializator\ISerializator` interface and than register its class with supported MINE type using `add_serializator` method as show shown before.
+Its simple, just implement `\phpaxrs\serializator\ISerializator` interface and than register its class together with supported MINE type using `add_serializator` method as show shown before.

 ## TODO list - what is not done yet?

 - support for HTTP Accept header with stars (e.g. `*/*` or `text/*`)
-- authorization&authentification
+- authorization & authentification
 - produce/consume multiple accept/content types in single mapped class
+- PHP error catching
-- *many more, this framework is not finished yet :-(*
+- *many more - this is just an early look*